Pen Shows 2025: Complete Guide to Fountain Pen Events, Tips & What to Expect

-by Katy Klassman January 08, 2025 1 Comment
+by Katy Klassman July 13, 2025 3 Comments

-pen show schedule
+dc pen show

-If you’ve ever wondered what a pen show is all about—imagine a gathering where fountain pen lovers, collectors, makers, and vendors come together to celebrate all things writing.
+If you’ve ever wondered what a pen show is all about, imagine a gathering where fountain pen lovers, collectors, makers, and vendors come together to celebrate all things writing.
 Pen shows are part marketplace, part meetup, and part treasure hunt.
 They're a chance to see rare and vintage pens, test out new releases, stock up on ink and paper, and meet fellow enthusiasts who share your passion.
 Whether you're brand new to the hobby or a seasoned collector, there's always something to discover.

-With events scheduled all over the world—from Miami to Tokyo—it seemed like a good time to put together a quick Pen Show 101 for those thinking about attending one for the first time.
+With events scheduled all over the world, from Miami to Tokyo, it seemed like a good time to put together a quick Pen Show 101 for those thinking about attending one for the first time.

 So here is what you should know and expect if you’ve never been to a pen show (PS–If you have additional advice, leave your thoughts in the comments.
 Pen show knowledge is vast and differs from person to person, so your tidbit might be just the thing that helps someone new enjoy their first show even more than they might have.)